 In this letter, we employ local interactions and EM currents from chiral EFT and use them to compute the magnetic dipole moments of light nuclei with the auxiliary field diffusion Monte Carlo (AFDMC) method~\cite{schmidt:1999,carlson:2015,lonardoni:2018b}.
 In Fig.~\ref{fig:muVals_paper_pisa}, we compare the calculated magnetic moments to experimental data and generally find good agreement.
 To bolster these results, we also compute the corresponding ground-state energies and charge radii.
-We then explore different power counting (PC) schemes for the chiral expansion for EM currents and address the consistency between these and chiral interactions.
+We then explore different power counting (PC) schemes for the chiral expansion of the EM currents and address the consistency between these and nuclear interactions.
 Low-energy constants introduced by the EM currents at N$^3$LO are constrained by two different fits to data.
-Additionally, we compute the order-by-order results and use those to estimate theoretical uncertainties in both PC schemes.
+Additionally, we compute results order-by-order and use those to estimate theoretical uncertainties for both PC schemes.

 {\it Methods--- } We treat nuclei as a collection of $A$ point-like interacting nucleons of average mass $m$ described via the non-relativistic intrinsic Hamiltonian